 To qualify for this bonus, you must be using this contact method frequently during your Field Day operation.
 Simply posting a single tweet on Twitter (something like "come join our Field Day event") does not qualify.
 The intent is to have an ongoing, active presence on your chosen social media platform/s during your entire operation.
-For example, use the hashtag #ARRLFD when posting about your event.
+For example, use the hashtag #ARRLFD and tag ARRL's social media platforms when posting about your event.